plumed-tutorials/plumed-tutorials/specifying_atoms.md

 - numerical ranges with a stride.
 So `g3: GROUP ATOMS=10-100:10` is equivalent to `g3: GROUP ATOMS=10,20,30,40,50,60,70,80,90,100`
 - atom ranges with a negative stride.
 So `g4: GROUP ATOMS=100-10:-10` is equivalent to `g4: GROUP ATOMS=100,90,80,70,60,50,40,30,20,10`

-If you want to use the atoms in a group as the input for a colvar you use the label of the group as shown in the following input:
+If you want to use the atoms in a group as the input for a action you use the label of the group as shown in the following input:

 ```plumed
 g5: GROUP ATOMS=1,2